TL;DR

 MBAs’ value will be in higher-level thinking

-So far, we’ve seen that AI will change the roles that MBAs manage and provide a useful tool for helping them do so.
-It will also, crucially, accentuate the value of their human skills.
+So far, we’ve seen how AI could change the way that MBAs manage people and in the process provide a useful tool for helping them to do so.
+It will also, crucially, boost the value of their human skills.

-“What we can say with a degree of certainty is that in any future jobs we will shift, where appropriate, to a collaboration between workers and AI,” says Laurence Ales, professor of economics and GenAI fellow at the Tepper School’s Center for Intelligent Business.
+“What we can say with a degree of certainty is that in any future jobs we will shift, where appropriate, to a collaboration between workers and AI,” says Laurence Ales, professor of economics and GenAI fellow at the Center for Intelligent Business at the Carnegie Mellon University Tepper School of Business.

 “Beyond knowledge of how to interact with AI, this shift will also require workers to be comfortable with higher-level thinking: workers should be able to understand the problems and be able to formulate the right questions more than executing routine tasks to reach the answer.”